Skip to main content

 Logs

-This page provides information about Langflow logs, including logs for individual flows and the Langflow application itself.
+Langflow produces logs for individual flows and the Langflow application itself using the structlog library for logging.

-The default logfile is named langflow.log.
-Langflow also produces logfiles for flows.
+The default, primary logfile is named langflow.log.

 Log files are stored in JSON format with structured metadata.